troelsim/sinatra-json/README.md

 When uploading files, we expect the client to simply deliver the file, Base64-encoded, in the JSON data.
 The server then checks the MIME type, stores the content directly in the database and decodes and sends it back when requested.
 This method has several drawbacks:

  - 33% traffic overhead.
-Unacceptable for potentially very large files.
+Unacceptable for potentially very large files
- - The whole file is kept in memory.
+ - The whole file is kept in memory
- - Large processing time, potentially causing timeouts in single-threaded systems.
+ - Large processing time, potentially causing timeouts in single-threaded systems
- - Unnecessarily high traffic to the database, which is very unscalable.
+ - Unnecessarily high traffic to the database, which is very unscalable

 I have chosen this method anyway because: